Solar Oven Cooking Time Calculator

 Solar irradiance fluctuates throughout the day and with weather.
 A clear sky at noon might deliver 1,000 W/m², whereas late afternoon or light cloud cover could reduce this to 400 W/m² or less.
 Tracking the sun with a turntable or manual adjustments maintains high irradiance on the aperture.
 Wind increases convective losses; shielding the oven or cooking in a sheltered area maintains efficiency.
 Elevation affects boiling point, which can lengthen cooking times for foods requiring higher temperatures.

-Continue your solar planning with the solar water pasteurization time calculator, the solar food dehydrator area calculator, and the solar panel output estimator to coordinate meal preparation with power production and food safety.
+Continue your solar planning with the solar water pasteurization time calculator, the solar food dehydrator area calculator, and the solar panel output estimator.

 Embed this calculator

-Copy and paste the HTML below to add the Solar Oven Cooking Time Calculator to your website.
+Copy and paste the HTML below to add the Solar Oven Cooking Time Calculator (Mass, ΔT, Irradiance, Area, Efficiency) to your website.